-SPT receives capital funding each year from the Scottish Government which we invest in regional projects benefiting those travelling throughout the west of Scotland, as well as projects in council areas, through grants to our constituent local authorities.
-Examples of regional projects SPT has invested in over recent years include the Subway Modernisation project, our ongoing bus stop and shelter upgrade programme, Real-Time Passenger Information roll-out, enhancements to key interchange locations including those at Motherwell, Govan and Partick, and the refurbishment of Buchanan Bus Station.
+SPT receives capital funding every year from the Scottish Government which we invest in regional projects - which benefit all those traveling across the region - or projects in council areas, through grants to our constituent councils.
+Examples of regional projects SPT has invested in over recent years include the Subway Modernisation project, our ongoing bus stop and shelter upgrade programme, Real Time Passenger Information roll out, enhancements to key interchange locations including those at Govan and Partick, and the refurbishment of Buchanan Bus Station.

-Between 2017 and 2021, SPT has invested £3.286 million of capital funding in Inverclyde to support a range of sustainable transport projects, and in 2021/22 capital funding totalling £1.205 million1 has been awarded to Inverclyde Council to support the continued delivery of these projects.
-A breakdown showing SPT's five-year transport investment in Inverclyde is provided in Table 2 in the appendix and further information on the projects is noted below:
+Between 2017 and 2021, SPT has invested £3.287 million of capital funding in Inverclyde to support a range of sustainable transport projects, and in 2021/22 capital funding totalling £1.365 million has been awarded to Inverclyde Council to support the continued delivery of these projects.
+A breakdown showing SPT's five-year transport investment in Inverclyde is provided in Table 2 at the end of this report, and further information on the projects is noted below: